pipivybin/task_monkey/README.md

 Everyone interacting in Task Monkey’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pipivybin/task_monkey/blob/master/CODE_OF_CONDUCT.md).

-To do:
-Views
-- Task:
-    > new: create new task; create or assign to a project
-- Project:
-    > delete tasks
-    > finished projects view??